erikalopresti/virginia-voting-precincts/virginia-precinct-shapefiles-2016/README.md

 The 2016 set of precinct shapefiles includes:
 - Map of precincts including Congressional district (CD) splits.
 This shapefile can be used to map the results of the US House of Representatives race and also the statewide races for President and Vice President, and United States Senate, which are reported by Congressional district.

 These maps are the same as the voting precinct shapefiles, but where district boundaries split a precinct, that precinct is two separate features in the shapefile.
-This way, election results can be mapped by both precinct and Congressional or House of Delegates district.
+This way, election results can be mapped by both precinct and Congressional District.
 This is useful if one wants to compare, for example, the two-party vote share in a given  election with census demographic data such as income, race, and education rates.
 ### Attributes for split precinct maps
 * distSplits - District splits within the precinct.
 * cdPrecinct - For maps showing precincts split by Congressional district boundaries.
 Unique identifyer (Congressional district number concatenated with precinctID) for each precinct or precinct split portion.
-* hdPrecinct - For maps showing precincts split by House of Delegates district boundaries.
-Unique identifyer (House of Delegates district number concatenated with precinctID) for each precinct or precinct split portion.
 ## Precinct Changes for 2016
 ### 41 Chesterfield County [1](#chesterfield-county)
 - 4/13/2016 - Two new precincts created.